 Anachronism and Antiquity is a research project at the Faculty of Classics, University of Oxford, funded by the Leverhulme Trust and running from 2016-19.
-During this time we will be holding a seminar series (Oxford) and a conference (FSU).
+During this time we will be holding a seminar series (Oxford, Trinity Term 2019) and a conference (Florida State University, March 2018).

 The project, led by Professor Tim Rood, looks at both classical and modern material, pairing close analysis of surviving literary and material evidence from classical antiquity with detailed study of the post-classical term ‘anachronism’, and with modern theoretical writings that link the notion of anachronism with the conceptualization of antiquity.
 This involves an examination of Greek and Roman texts, images, and material objects with a focus on the conceptions of the past underlying perceptions of historical change.
 By assessing in detail how anachronism operates in a variety of ancient generic contexts, including historiography, the history of philosophy, doxography and literary commentary, the project aims to develop a more detailed and sophisticated account of the use of anachronism and temporalities in antiquity.